LogtalkDotOrg/logtalk3/manuals/sources/tutorial/attributes.rst

 :ref:`methods_assertz_1` or :ref:`methods_retract_1`) must be made
-either in the context of *self*, using the *message to self* control structure, :ref:`control_send_to_self_1`, or in the context of *this* (i.e. in the context of the object importing the category).
+either in the context of *self*, using the *message to self* control structure, :ref:`control_send_to_self_1`, or in the context of *this* (i.e., in the context of the object importing the category).
 This way, we ensure that when we call one of the attribute predicates on an object, the intended object own definition of ``attribute_/2`` will be used.
 The predicate definitions are